conradakunga/Blog/_posts/2020-10-31-Disable SSL Certificate Validation.md

 This approach is actually more flexible because you can control the validation - you can have some requests that you want validated and others that you do not.

 In this case you create a second `HttpClient` the usual way without the handler - that one's requests will always be validated.

+The solution on the .NET Framework above has the disadvantage that **all** HTTPS requests in that application are not validated.

 Happy hacking!